Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 ### Action Center in M365D Portal

 Audit of live response commands will be shown in the “History” tab of the “Action Center” (from M365D Portal).
-It displays the commands which has been entered in the portal UI or requested via API call.
-All initiated actions from privileged user and workload identities are covered.
+It displays the commands which have been entered in the portal UI or requested via API call.
+All initiated actions from privileged users and workload identities are covered.

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse13.png)